Baltimore Police Handcuffs Restraints

 Thumbcuffs Worn as Toecuffs

-Thumbcuffs are a metal restraining device that lock thumbs in proximity to each other.
+Thumbcuffs are a metal restraining device that locks thumbs in proximity to each other.

 Thumbcuffs are rarely used due to an increased possibility of injury, most commonly by tight cuffs blocking blood circulation.
 Handcuffs are usually used instead.